trimble-oss/tierceron/installation/trcagent/README.md

 # Introduction
 You have found the installation folder for agent templates and secrets.
+These secrets are required for running trcsh as a windows or linux daemon running in collaboration with the carrier to perform deployments on a different machine.

 # Prerequisites
 This assumes the existence of a vault with tokens.
 You'll need a root or unrestricted token to initialize data